 2014: 2º Desafío Inka Dakar Series.

-José Ignacio Cornejo is about to start his 7th Dakar after finishing 6th in the W2RC, in a season that wasn't satisfying for the Chilean rider, who has been with the official Honda team for several years.
-An error on the opening stage of the 2022 Dakar affected his first week of the rally.
-While he picked up two stage wins in the back half of the event, he lost time on the opening days of the rally.
-The Iquique native's 6th-place finish was not good enough for him.
-Ignacio's racing career took a turning point before the 2018 Dakar when he had decided to skip the race for financial reasons.
-A few days before the start in Lima, he received a call from the Honda Team to join the squad as a replacement for the injured Paulo Gonçalves.
-Until then, his only participation had been in the 2016 Dakar, where he dropped out on stage five.
-“Nacho” made the most of this exceptional opportunity, and in an impeccable performance, he finished 10th.
-In the 2019 Dakar, he worked hard to improve that position and achieved a commendable 8th place.
-Now established as an official Monster Energy Honda Team rider, the Chilean put in a sensational performance in 2020.
-He took two stage victories, including the final stage, holding off Ricky Brabec and fighting neck and neck with Matthias Walkner and Luciano Benavides.
-The 2021 edition was perhaps his most disappointing.
-“Nacho” was leading the general classification and was second in stage 10, one minute behind Ricky Brabec, when he crashed hard at km 252 of the stage.
-Although he completed the stage, he decided to retire from the rally in agreement with the medical staff.
-The Chilean, always self-critical, described the fall as “a rookie rider's mistake”.
-The recent victory of Adrien van Beveren in Andalusia and the Constructors' title for Honda are motivating factors for Ignacio, who is a member of the team alongside Frenchman Ricky Brabec and compatriot Pablo Quintanilla.
-Determined to beat his best result -P4 in 2020- Ignacio is targeting a podium result.
+2024 marks José Ignacio Cornejo Florimo's 9th Dakar.
+The Chilean is pleased with the evolution of his career and has been with the Honda factory team for the past few seasons.
+Very self-critical of his performance and results, he doesn't hesitate to say that 8th place on the 2023 Dakar isn't among his best performances, which left a bitter taste in his mouth.
+His career took off after his first two Dakar participations.
+Days before the 2018 edition, when he had decided to withdraw for financial reasons, he received a call from the Honda Team to join them, replacing the then-injured Paulo Gonçalves.
+"Nacho" made the most of that exceptional opportunity, and an impeccable performance earned him 10th place overall.
+In the 2019 Dakar, he worked hard to improve that position and achieved a commendable 8th place result.
+As an official Monster Energy Honda Team rider, the native of Iquique had a sensational performance in 2020.
+He took two victories, including the final stage, holding off Ricky Brabec and fighting neck and neck with Matthias Walkner and Luciano Benavides.
+The 2021 edition was his toughest.
+"Nacho" was leading the general classification and was second in stage 10, one minute behind Ricky Brabec, when he crashed hard at km 252 of the special.
+Although he completed the stage, he decided to retire from the race in agreement with the medical team.
+The Chilean, always self-demanding, described the fall as "a rookie mistake".
+In 2022, he suffered a delay in the opening stage but recovered with two stage victories.
+In the second week, he showed great pace, which led to a 6th place finish.
+Encouraged by Honda's Constructors' Title, "Nacho" says that the team is very solid with the addition of Skyler Howes to the squad, which includes Adrien van Beveren, Ricky Brabec and his compatriot Pablo Quintanilla.

 MONSTER ENERGY HONDA TEAM